Ghost-free, gauge invariant SVT generalizations of Horndeski theory: Introduction

 This paper is structured as follows.
 First we construct the SVT models in section \ref{sec const SVT}.
 We give the assumptions and the basis of SVT couplings in \ref{sec basis}.
-Then, we show the SVT theories with 12 free functions, built with this basis that generally have higher order derivatives in the Lagrangian, but that have second order equations of motion in all of the fields \ref{sec ghost-freeSVT}.
-We summarize the model as an SVT generalization of Horndeski theory in section \ref{sec summaryModelWithHorndeski}.
+Then, we show the SVT theories that have second order equations of motion in all of the fields \ref{sec ghost-freeSVT}.
+We summarize the model in section \ref{sec summaryModelWithHorndeski}.
 Then we consider cosmological perturbations of these SVT theories in \ref{sec perturbations}.
 We introduce notation in \ref{sec notation perts} and then give the actions at quadratic order in \ref{sec quadratic actions}.
 We end in \ref{sec luminalSVT ext} singling out the subclass of SVT theories that have vector and tensor modes of Horndeski that propagate at exactly the same speed.
 We conclude in section \ref{sec conclusions}.